On This Page

 - Lab Tests: We might order blood tests to measure levels of electrolytes, glucose, calcium and magnesium.
 We also might check the samples for the presence of toxic substances.

 - Genetic Testing: We might order genetic tests to determine if genetic factors increase a patient’s likelihood of having seizures.

 Gillette offers a variety of treatment options for epilepsy, with interventions selected to best suit each child.

 Medical treatments can include antiepileptic medications.
 At Gillette, our comprehensive diagnostic evaluations help us identify which medications are best suited to treat a patient’s seizures.
 In some cases, exploring various medications and doses helps our patients achieve the best possible results.

 For some patients with severe epilepsy, a strictly controlled diet can decrease or eliminate seizures.
 Gillette specializes in providing the following highly controlled dietary treatments for epilepsy:

 Some patients who have epilepsy benefit from implantation of a vagus nerve stimulator (VNS) to control seizures.
 Our neurosurgeons specialize in that procedure, having implanted more than 100 VNS devices.
 We also offer consultations, support and referrals for patients who might benefit from other neurosurgical procedures.

 Our Epilepsy Services

 Patients who experience seizures or have epilepsy need complete diagnostic services and a team of experts to provide comprehensive care.

-At Gillette, a patient’s core seizure and epilepsy team typically includes experts in:
+At Gillette, a patient’s core seizure and epilepsy or first seizure evaluation team typically includes experts in: